Vera Kistiakowsky: Career

 Kistiakowsky's professional career began in the nuclear chemistry field, later moving to nuclear physics, and then particle physics, and finally astrophysics.
-She held a postdoctoral fellowship working in experimental nuclear physics with Luis Walter Alvarez.
 She worked at Columbia University from 1954–1959, first as a research fellow in chemistry, assisting a nuclear chemist; she then found support to become a research associate in the physics department assisting Chien-Shiung Wu.
 Kistiakowsky and her family moved to Cambridge, Massachusetts when her husband got a job at Cambridge Electronic Accelerator.
 She then worked at Brandeis University for a short time as an assistant professor before starting work at MIT in 1963.
 At MIT she began her career as a staff member of the MIT Laboratory for Nuclear Science where she worked from 1963 to 1969.
-She was Senior Research Scientist in the MIT Department of Physics from 1969 to 1971.
+She was senior research scientist in the MIT Department of Physics from 1969 to 1971.

 In 1972 she was the first woman appointed MIT professor of physics.
+Still, at MIT’s Laboratory for Nuclear Science, Vera demonstrated a passionate commitment to addressing gender disparities within the scientific community.
+She co-founded WISE (Women in Science and Engineering), with two colleagues, Elizabeth Baranger and Vera Pless, which advocated for women scientists and developed a committee within the American Physical Society to address gender equality further.